[contact-form-7 404 "Not Found"]

 • Exposed assets – Important crucial information left open

-• Unpatched software products – mostly continued usage of old version of popular CMS products
+• Unpatched software products – mostly continued usage of the old version of popular CMS products

 • Identify external threats and plug them to fortify cyber-security